googleapis/google-cloud-cpp/google/cloud/bigtable/examples/opencensus/README.md

 ## OpenCensus example
 ### Build examp[le
-Binary `bigtable_opencensus` demonstrates the usage of OpenCensus for observability.
-This example current can be build using basel.
-One can build the binary using following command.
+The `bigtable_opencensus` example demonstrates how to integrate the OpenCensus library with the Cloud Bigtable C++ client.
+OpenCensus for C++ only supports [Bazel](https://bazel.build/) builds, so you must build the Cloud Bigtable C++ client using Bazel too.
+Follow the instructions on the [Bazel site](https://docs.bazel.build/versions/master/install.html) to install Bazel for your platform, then run this command-line from the top-level directory for `google-cloud-cpp`:

 ```
 bazel build "//google/cloud/bigtable/...:all"